The Roland FP-90X reigns supreme for the famous FP-series by Roland. This is the newest and most powerful portable digital piano that Roland makes.

 Roland FP-90X Overview

 Simply put, the FP-90X is one impressive machine and it is going to be extremely difficult to compete with it, near its price point.
 We recently added this as our pick for the best digital piano for the price.
+One thing that surprised me with the FP-90X right away was the the decay.

 Roland has brought the state-of-the-art PureAcoustic piano modeling sound engine to the table for this creation.
 Modeling is a technique that we are seeing with a lot of the newer piano VSTs in the current market.